ua-gist-open-source/postgis-intro/README.md

 Copy  your answers in a new file named `answers.md` and commit to a new branch named `postgis`.
 When you are done, submit a PR to merge with master and send a slack message to the instructor.

+## Data
+Data is available from [http://s3.cleverelephant.ca/postgis-workshop-2018.zip](http://s3.cleverelephant.ca/postgis-workshop-2018.zip).
+Download this and the tutorial will walk you through adding this to your PostGIS Database.

 ## Connect to database
 Open pgAdmin.
 It may prompt you to set a master password.
 Set it to `sal2019`.